pyrypiironen/Push_swap/README.md

 </details>

 I also use an optimization that checks whether when searching for the smallest number, the second smallest number is found, or when searching for the largest number, the second largest number is found.
 If this is the case, I move this number to stack a before the number to be searched and when the number to be searched has also been found and moved, I change the places of the numbers in stack a by rotating once.

+Last thing to do  is check where the smallest integer is and rotate it to the top of the stack a.
+Thanks to using sequence numbers so far, the smallest integer is pretty close to the top already.

 ## Visualizer